Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

-The above \textit{heuristic}-based ES strategies do not use $\mathcal{D}_{\mathrm{val}}$, whereas \textit{optimization}-based ES can utilize it similarly to IO.
+The above \textit{heuristic}-based EO strategies do not use $\mathcal{D}_{\mathrm{val}}$, whereas \textit{optimization}-based EO can utilize it similarly to IO.
 Instead of generating \textit{instructions}, we select the \textit{exemplar combinations} with the highest validation accuracy for testing \cite{perez2021true, khattab2022demonstrate, khattab2023dspy}.
-Unlike IO, which creates \textit{new} instructions via an optimizer model, ES selects from \textit{pre-generated} outputs and does not require an optimizer model.
-Formally, we focus on optimizing exemplars conditional on $I^*$ from IO (or $I_0$ if no IO is involved):
+Unlike IO, which creates \textit{new} instructions via an optimizer model, EO selects from \textit{pre-generated} outputs and does not require an optimizer model.
+Formally, we focus on optimizing exemplars conditional on $I^*$ from IO (or $I_0$ if no IO is involved)\footnote{We performed EO \textit{after} IO to optimize the exemplars generated by the best instruction; we also tested the \textit{inverted} order (i.e., EO \textit{before} IO) and \textit{interleaved optimization} (detailed in App.~\ref{app:inverted_order}) and found the results to be largely robust to these design choices.}:

-We include the following optimization-based ES methods that differ in search strategy: \begin{enumerate}[leftmargin=15pt, itemsep=0pt, parsep=0pt, topsep=0pt] \item \textbf{Random search}: Following the ES procedure in \texttt{DSPy} \citep{khattab2023dspy}, we randomly sample $m$ combinations of $k$ exemplars: $\{E_1,..., E_m\}$ where each $E_{\ell} = \{e_j^{\ell}\}_{j=1}^k \, \forall \, \ell \in \{1, ..., m\}$.
+We include the following optimization-based EO methods that differ in search strategy: \begin{enumerate}[leftmargin=10pt, itemsep=0pt, parsep=0pt, topsep=0pt] \item \textbf{Random search}: Following the EO procedure in \texttt{DSPy} \citep{khattab2023dspy}, we randomly sample $m$ combinations of $k$ exemplars: $\{E_1,..., E_m\}$ where each $E_{\ell} = \{e_j^{\ell}\}_{j=1}^k \, \forall \, \ell \in \{1, ..., m\}$.
 We evaluate each combination on the validation set and use the best for testing. \item \textbf{Mutation}: We also implement a mutation-based baseline, initiating with a population of $Q$ combinations for $T = m/Q$ generations, where $Q=8$.
-Each generation starts with a randomly initialized first generation, similar to a random search.
+Each generation starts with a randomly initialized first generation, similar to random search.
 For subsequent generations, we populate with $Q$ mutations of the best-performing combination from the previous generation, $E^*_{\leq t}$.
 Each mutation involves swapping one exemplar for another input-output pair from $\mathcal{D}_c$. \end{enumerate}

-For all ES methods except for ``\textit{All exemplars}'', we use $m=32, k=3$ for all main experiments, but we also test with $k=\{1, 3, 5, 10, 20\}$ in App.~\ref{app:varying_shots}.
-Given the IO and ES strategies, we experimented with each of the IO-ES combinations.
+For all EO methods except for ``\textit{All exemplars}'', we use $m=32, k=3$ for all main experiments, but we also test with $k=\{1, 3, 5, 10, 20\}$ in App.~\ref{app:varying_shots}.
+Given the IO and EO strategies, we experiment on each of the IO-EO combinations.